-Blackwater, known as the coal capital of Queensland, is a town filled with a rich history and a heart-warming community, and is surrounded by natural treasures.
+Blackwater, known as the coal capital of Queensland, is a town filled with a rich history and a heart-warming community.

-Blackwater International Coal Centre (BICC) is home to the Australian Coal Mining Museum, Japanese Gardens, Eliza’s Cottage store, café, cinema and visitor information counter (unstaffed).
+The BICC is home to the Australian Coal Mining Museum (pictured), Japanese Gardens, Eliza’s Cottage store, café, cinema, and visitor information counter (staffed from Easter to October).

 The BICC also includes a display of pieces by members of the Blackwater Art Society.

-The BICC’s opening hours are 6:00am – 3:00pm weekdays.
-It’s closed weekends and public holidays.
-Please note: the BICC will close early on quiet days
+The BICC is open 6:00am – 3:00pm weekdays, and closed weekends and public holidays.
+Please note: the BICC closes early on quiet days,

-Australian Coal Mining Museum offers a collection of exciting and educational exhibits, media displays and simulators that delve into the past, present and future of mining.
+Australian Coal Mining Museum, located inside the BICC, offers a collection of exciting and educational exhibits, media displays and simulators that delve into the past, present and future of mining.

-Japanese Gardens were built as a symbol of the relationship between Blackwater and sister city Fujisawa, Japan.
+Japanese Gardens (pictured), located on the grounds of the BICC, were built as a symbol of the relationship between Blackwater and sister city Fujisawa, Japan.
 The gardens provide a great spot to sit, relax, have a picnic and take in the serenity.

-Bedford Weir Escape to Bedford Weir, a popular boating, camping and fishing spot on the beautiful Mackenzie River, 25 kilometres north of Blackwater.
+Escape to this popular boating, camping and fishing spot on the beautiful Mackenzie River, 25 kilometres north of Blackwater.

-The area is suitable for overnight stays and water (not potable), toilets and showers are available (new amenities block opened December 2022!).
+The area is suitable for overnight stays and water (not potable), toilets and showers are available.
 Free camping up to seven days is permitted.

-Wood-fired barbecues and a playground are set in shaded areas by the river, making it an ideal picnic spot.
+Wood-fired barbecues and a playground are set in shaded areas by the river.

 The weir is stocked with Barramundi, Saratoga and Yellowbelly, or throw in a pot to catch some of our freshwater crayfish, Red Claw.